Table of Contents

 The philosophy behind the yin-yang symbol is no less than 3,500 years old, and was first introduced during the ninth century, in a text entitled ‘I Ching’ or ‘Book of Changes.’
-The text talks about cosmic duality and the importance of achieving balance between two halves in order to create a perfect whole.
+The text talks about cosmic duality and the importance of achieving the balance between two halves in order to create a perfect whole.

-However, it wasn’t until the Song Dynasty era when the concept of yin and yang was illustrated and symbolized using a diagram called taijitu or ‘the taichi symbol.’
+However, it wasn’t until the Song Dynasty era that the concept of yin and yang was illustrated and symbolized using a diagram called taijitu or ‘the taichi symbol.’
 The striking imagery of a perfect circle divided into two halves by a curved line was first introduced by a philosopher named Zhou Dunyi, and has evolved into what is now commonly referred to as the yin-yang symbol.

 Half of the circle is black, representing the yin side, and the other is white, symbolizing the yang side.
-Both halves are intertwined in an endless spiral, as if either side is always chasing the other.
-Notably, there is always a white dot on the black side, and a black dot on the white side of this diagram.
+Both halves are intertwined in an endless spiral as if either side is always chasing the other.
+Notably, there is always a white dot on the black side and a black dot on the white side of this diagram.
 This is to illustrate that there’s always a little bit of yin in every yang, and vice versa.

 So, what does yin and yang represent?

 As you may notice, yin and yang represent opposing ideas and forces.
 Elements of yin and yang come in opposing pairs that complement each other, and the nature of yin-yang lies in the interplay of these polar opposites.

 Yin (the black side) is usually associated with the following:

 Yang (the white side) is related to the following:

 Ancient Taoist philosophy believes peace and abundance can only take place when there is balance and harmony between yin and yang.